wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/introduction-return-workplace-solution/includes/2-features.md

 ## Location Readiness dashboard

 The Location Readiness dashboard is a Power BI dashboard that helps you to integrate insights into your own data and global sources in a unified view.
-You can view the dashboard in the model-driven apps or directly from powerbi.com.
+You can view the dashboard in the model-driven apps or directly from the [Power BI website](https://powerbi.microsoft.com).
 The dashboard allows you to filter by one or many geographical locations, from worldwide to country or region level, throughout.
 Additionally, you can view results as a map or tabular view.
 Like all Power BI dashboards in the Return to Workplace solution, you can drill into the data to view more details as needed.

 The **System at a Glance** tab shows data that is related to reopening phases, confirmed cases, fatalities, and the effective reproductive number, also known as the *R number*.